Buttercream Pound Cake won the 19th Pillsbury Bake-Off in 1968. Recipe on Pillsbury.com by Phyllis Lidert of Fort Lauderdale, Florida.

 Bake the cake at 350°F. for about 1 ½ hours or until a toothpick inserted into cake comes out clean.
 While it's baking, you can make the glaze which is just powdered sugar and lemon juice.
 Drizzle over the cooled cake.

 I thought it looked very pretty with the rose in the middle.

 Buttercream Pound Cake would be the perfect cake for a tea party.
 The combination of lemon and poppyseed filling is delicious.

 Buttercream Pound Cake

-- 1 lb.
-2 cups butter, softened (do not use margarine)
+- 1 pound butter, softened do not use margarine

 - 2 teaspoons grated lemon peel